danriti/moleskine/heroku-deploy-hook/README.md

-# Heroku Deploy Hook
+# Logging Heroku Deployments in TraceView

 To help understand the correlation between system events and performance trends, TraceView provides the ability to log arbitrary events using it's [Annotations API][2].
-In this tutorial, we will demonstrate how we can leverage Heroku's [Deploy Hooks][3] add-on to automatically create deployment annotations in TraceView every time you push new code to Heroku.
+In this tutorial, we will demonstrate how we can leverage Heroku's [Deploy Hooks][3] add-on to automatically log deployment annotations in TraceView every time you push new code to Heroku.

 **NOTE**: This tutorial assumes that you are: